Featured

 On the trail

 Goats can interrupt your journey.
 They live here, it’s their home you’re visiting.
-They can be sooooo cute.
-And they can be dangerous if threatened.
 Give them space.
+Bear spray is optional.
+I’ve never heard of anyone using it here.

-An emergency might mean staying overnight.
+Emergencies happen.
+When it happens to you, or to someone you find on the trail, it takes absolute priority.
 Never leave a distressed hiker unless it is to go for help.
+In a rescue, more hands make it less work.
 Once the patient is on their way to definitive care, you can resume your hike — with a story to tell.

 Congratulations!